1. What Is an Institutional Repository?

 2. What Are Research Findings?

-Researchers who work in academic institutions, including UT, produce many research findings every day.
+Researchers who work in academic institutions, including UTokyo, produce many research findings every day.
 These findings are released and disclosed in various forms such as theses, departmental Bulletin papers, books or parts of books, preprints, minutes of meetings, grants-in-aid for scientific research, and technical papers, as well as articles that have been read by referees and published in academic journals.
 In addition, the forms of research findings may include slides and documents distributed and presented at academic conferences, lecture materials in workshops, etc. and teaching materials (such as slides, documents distributed, and programs).

 One emerging method that simply and quickly makes these research findings available is an Institutional Repository.